cournape/ensetuptools/README.txt

  * added support for removing a package
  * added support for post-install and pre-uninstall scripts
- * improved dependency resolution with enpkg.
+ * improved dependency resolution with easy_manage.
  * easy_install can now work through a proxy for both http and https urls.
  * setup.py develop also runs post-install scripts and --uninstall runs pre-uninstall scripts
- * easy_install and enpkg now prefer final releases of distributions over dev builds.
+ * easy_install and easy_manage now prefer final releases of distributions over dev builds.

 Installation:
 -------------